QMCSoftware/QMCSoftware/README.md

 ## QMCPy

 The central package including the 5 main components as listed below.
 Each component is implemented as abstract classes with concrete implementations.
 For example, the lattice and Sobol sequences are implemented as concrete implementations of the `DiscreteDistribution` abstract class.
-A complete list of concrete implementations and thorough documentation can be found [here](https://qmcpy.readthedocs.io/en/latest/algorithms.html) on our Read the Docs site.
+A complete list of concrete implementations and thorough documentation can be found on the [QMCPy Read the Docs site](https://qmcpy.readthedocs.io/en/latest/algorithms.html).

 - **Stopping Criterion:** determines the number of samples necessary to meet an error tolerence.
 - **Integrand:** the function/process whose expected value will be approximated.